Bobby Brown: Solo career

 Four years later, he would release his fourth solo album Forever, in 1997.
 The album's only single, "Feeling Inside", was not successful.
+Brown would contribute to wife Whitney Houston's 2002 album, Just Whitney, co-producing the moderately successful hit, "Whatchulookinat", while contributing vocals to their duet, "My Love", off the same album.
+The latter duet reached the top 40 of the Billboard Adult R&B Songs chart.
+Just Whitney was a hit, going platinum in the United States and selling over 2.5 million units worldwide.

 Prior to the release of Forever, Brown had been in negotiations with rapper Tupac Shakur to sign with Shakur's new label Makaveli Records, or with the proposed label Death Row East.
 However, Shakur died before that could take place.
-Leaving MCA following Forever, Brown laid low for several years, appearing as a featured artist in 2001 on two tracks from The Benzino Project, and in 2002 he was featured in a duet with rapper Ja Rule on the song "Thug Lovin'".
+Leaving MCA following Forever, Brown lay low for several years, appearing as a featured artist in 2001 on two tracks from The Benzino Project, and in 2002 he was featured in a duet with rapper Ja Rule on the song "Thug Lovin'".
 Brown was signed to Murder Inc. Records, but that label had already begun to dissolve, so Brown's tenure with them was brief.
-In 2006, Brown appeared adding vocals to Damian Marley's song "Beautiful" on Marley's album, Welcome to Jamrock.
+In 2006, Brown added vocals to Damian Marley's song "Beautiful" on Marley's album, Welcome to Jamrock.

 In 2008, Brown planned to release a book titled Bobby Brown: The Truth, the Whole Truth and Nothing But, written by author Derrick Handspike.
 When controversial comments that Brown made about his ex-wife, Whitney Houston, were leaked to the media, he backed out of the project.
 Handspike released the book after Houston's death in 2012.

 In 2010, Brown was featured in a duet with singer Macy Gray on the song "Real Love" on Gray's album The Sellout.
 About this project, Gray explained to Essence, "Actually, he came to the studio, since he doesn't live far, and knocked out his recording in two hours.
 We're friends, and his one-year-old son is my godson.
 His fiancée is one of my best friends in the whole world.
 I met Bobby a long time ago, but we really got to know each other through her."

 On June 5, 2012, Brown released his fifth album, The Masterpiece, which debuted at number 41 on the Billboard R&B album chart.

 On February 14, 2017, Brown performed at the Valentine's Day Music Festival with Keith Sweat, Avant and El DeBarge.